 FIRST STEPS IN WEBSITE SET UP

 - Keyword research BEFORE a business plan, before domain name buying, before trademark registration, is best but I understand that that’s not always possible.
-My modus operandi has been for new sites\: 40 minutes of brainstorming/keyword research with a client and buying IP BEFORE handing them over to a/their web developer.
-Pages a built by the developer based on keyword research.
+My modus operandi has been for new sites: 40 minutes of brainstorming/keyword research with a client in person or by phone.
+Then buying IP BEFORE handing them over to their web developer.
+Pages are built by the developer based on keyword research.
 A few months later when the design is signed off the clients usually come back to me for the digital marketing.
 Web designers send clients to me for these first steps in website set up.
 Then it’s over to you.
 I also send clients to web designers after first steps in website setup.

 - RELIABLE WEB HOSTING SERVICE PROVIDER